-This question tests the ability to explain, comment on and analyse how writers use language and structure to achieve effects, and influence the reader using relevant subject terminology where appropriate.
+This question tests the ability to explain, comment on and analyse how writers use language and structure to achieve effects and influence the reader, using relevant subject terminology where appropriate.

-Give 1-2 marks to those who identify and begin to comment on some aspects of the narrator's thoughts and feelings.
+Give 1-2 marks to those who identify and begin to comment on some examples of drama and tension in this part of the text.

-Give 3-4 marks to those who identify and give straightforward comments on the narrator's thoughts and feelings.
+Give 3-4 marks to those who identify and give straightforward comments on some examples of drama and tension.
 These answers may simply identify some relevant subject terminology.

-Give 5-6 marks to those who begin to show some understanding of a range of the narrator's thoughts and feelings and how language and structure are used to achieve effects and influence the reader.
-These responses may begin to use relevant subject terminology accurately to support their comments, where appropriate.
+Give 5-6 marks to those who explain how a number of different examples create drama and tension and begin to show some understanding of how aspects such as language and the organisation of events are used to achieve effects and influence the reader.
+These responses may begin to use relevant subject terminology accurately to support their comments.

-Give 7-8 marks to those who make a range of sensible comments about the narrator's thoughts and feelings and begin to analyse how language and structure are used to achieve effects and influence the reader.
-Relevant subject terminology is used accurately to support comments effectively, where appropriate.
+Give 7-8 marks to those who make accurate comments about how a range of different examples create drama and tension and begin to analyse how language and the organisation of events are used to achieve effects and influence the reader.
+Relevant subject terminology is used accurately to support comments effectively.

-Give 9-10 marks to those who make a range of perceptive comments about the narrator's thoughts and feelings, and also provide detailed analysis of how language and structure are used to achieve effects and influence the reader.
+Give 9-10 marks to those who make accurate and perceptive comments about how a wide range of different examples create drama and tension and provide detailed analysis of how language and the organisation of events are used to achieve effects and influence the reader.
 Subtleties of the writer's technique are explored in relation to how the reader is influenced.
-Well-considered, accurate use of relevant subject terminology supports comments effectively, where appropriate.
+Well-considered, accurate use of relevant subject terminology supports comments effectively.